Webcomic / The Pirate Balthasar

 - Coming-of-Age Story: Not to mention a Coming-Out Story.

 - Decon-Recon Switch: This comic is the embodiment of it.

-- Faux Yay: (particularly in its subtrobpe form Gay Bravado) two of the characters, and they do it very good naturedly too.
+- Faux Yay: (particularly in its subtrope form Gay Bravado) Two of the characters, and they do it very good-naturedly too.
 Bow to the masters!